ChrisJabb21/Employee-Management-System/README.md

 ## Project Overview

-A Spring boot web application application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info. (status: functional and testable) (other features considered)
+A Spring boot web application application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info. (status: functional and testable) (other features being added in consideration.)

 Technologies used: Java programming language, Spring Boot, H2 in-memory database to test mock data, Spring Security.